huawei-microservice-demo/mesher-example/README.md

 * Connection #0 to host 117.78.44.191 left intact

 ```

+You can manage your Micro-Service in Governance Console in CSE.

 Please follow the steps [here](metricsConfiguration.md) to Configure your application to monitor metrics in Grafana.